Haiti gang violence expanding at 'alarming rate,' UN warns

 Issued on: Modified:

-United Nations (United States) (AFP) – Gang violence in crisis-torn Haiti is expanding at "an alarming rate" in areas previously considered quite safe, the UN's envoy to the country told a Security Council meeting Wednesday.
+United Nations (United States) (AFP) – Gang violence in Haiti is spreading at "an alarming rate," the UN warned Wednesday, repeating its unanswered call for an international force to help restore order in the crisis-torn country.

-Maria Isabel Salvador said that since her predecessor last briefed the 15-member council in January there had been a "shocking increase" in gang criminality.
+From lynchings and rooftop snipers to the murder of children, a "shocking increase" in violent crimes over the past three months is inflicting terror on Haiti's population, a UN envoy said.

-"Gang violence is expanding at an alarming rate in areas previously considered relatively safe in Port-au-Prince and outside the capital," she said.
+"Gang violence is expanding at an alarming rate in areas previously considered relatively safe in Port-au-Prince and outside the capital," Maria Isabel Salvador, special representative to Haiti told the Security Council.

 The diplomat cited figures from the Haitian National Police and the United Nations that showed the number of reported violent crimes -- including murders, rapes, kidnappings and lynchings -- more than doubling in the first quarter of 2023.